isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 Presence management in chat system often goes hand in hand with logging.
 Messages sent to you in your absence are logged, and shown to you on reconnect.

-This is all a giant step forward from IRC, which did not manage presence well, and also did now allow sending of messages to disconnected users.
+This is all a giant step forward from IRC, which did not manage presence well, and also did not allow sending messages to disconnected users.

 In IRC, being offline means not being present: people fall off the channel and what is being said with them being not there is lost to them.
-That is of course a nuisance, and so people have been using programs such as screen to run an IRC client even when they have disconnected from their computer.
+That is of course a nuisance, and so people have been using programs such as screen to run an IRC client even when they have been disconnected from their computer.

-IRC's mechamism for presence (here: attention) is somewhat hidden -- the `/away` command.
+IRC's mechanism for presence (here: attention) is somewhat hidden -- the `/away` command.
 But not only is the mechanism hidden (it is another command that needs to be learned and used), but the status is somewhat hidden as well.
 You can't see if somebody is `/away` unless you look at them with a `/whois`.
 Or you learn about the fact that they are `/away` only after the fact, when you say something to them and get an autoresponse with their `/away` message.